 |Tax, VAT or National Insurance||A visit from enforcement agents (bailiffs), money taken from wages, bankruptcy, county court judgement (CCJ)|

 |Hire purchase or logbook loan||Repossession, county court judgment (CCJ)|

 If you have rent arrears you should always deal with this debt first to avoid losing your home.

 After this you must decide what order you deal with other priority debts based on how you think the consequences of not paying will affect you and your family.

 Once your first priority creditor has agreed a repayment plan:

-If your creditors won’t agree a repayment plan with you, or you don’t have enough disposable income to deal with all your Priority Debts, get advice from one of the organisations at the back of this handbook.
+If your creditors won’t agree a repayment plan with you, or you don’t have enough disposable income to deal with all your Priority Debts, get advice from an advice organisation.